-Cybersecurity is a challenge for small and medium-sized businesses.
-It has been increasingly apparent that, to remain competitive, businesses will need to keep their data secure, to protect their own interests, to protect their customers’ interests, and avoid regulatory fines.
+Cybersecurity is a challenge for both small and medium-sized businesses.
+It has become increasingly apparent that, to remain competitive, businesses need to:

 The social aspect of cybercrime is very important.
 Consider the following statistics:

 - 6 out of 10 employees steal corporate data when they quit or are fired.

 - 66% of cyber breaches are caused by employee negligence or malfeasance.

 - The average cost to a company of a single global data breach is $4.44 million.